bitlaab-bolt/wevi/docs/index.md

 # Getting Started

-**An image manipulation library bindings for Zig.**
+**Webview library bindings for Zig**

-Lime is intended to be a high-level abstraction for image manipulation in various formats, such as `JPEG`, `PNG`, `GIF`, `WebP`, etc. Along with abstraction, Lime exposes underlying API bindings for more custom-tailored functionality.
+Wevi is intended to be a high-level abstraction for cross-platform webview integration.
+Along with abstraction, Wevi exposes underlying API bindings for more custom-tailored functionality.

 The underlying API bindings are implemented on a need-per-basis.
-If you need other platform support or API code coverage, Please create an issue at [**Lime Repo**](https://github.com/bitlaab-bolt/lime) and buy us some coffee.
+If you need other platform support or API code coverage, Please create an issue at [**Wevi Repo**](https://github.com/bitlaab-bolt/wevi) and buy us some coffee.

 <!-- Buy Us Coffee -->
 <a href="https://www.buymeacoffee.com/bitlaab" target="_blank">